raimohanska/app-innovation-workshop/Walkthrough Guide/04 Data Storage/README.md

 #### 1.4.2 Add a new document manually

 Time to add our first job manually!
-Let's click the ***New Document*** button in the `jobs` collection and add a JSON document like the following one in the editor to add a dummy job that points to the Microsoft headquarter in Redmond.
+Let's click the ***New Item*** button in the `jobs` collection items and add a JSON document like the following one in the editor to add a dummy job that points to the Microsoft headquarter in Redmond.

 ```json
 {